mortezanjfi/persian-form/README.md

 Then..

 ```
+import * as persianForm from 'persianForm'
+//or
-import { persianForm } from 'persianForm'
+import { isPostalCode, ... } from 'persianForm'

 persianForm.isPostalCode = (str) //return true or false
 persianForm.isGpa = (str) //return true or false